b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement an 'edit' button to edit an existing post in all the posts that belong to the use connected (in the session)
+- DONE Implement an 'edit' button to edit an existing post in all the posts that belong to the use connected (in the session)
-- Implement a 'delete comment' comment button to remove inappropiate comments in the posts that belong to the user connected()
+- DONE Implement a 'delete comment' comment button to remove inappropiate comments in the posts that belong to the user connected()
-- Implement the modal window to edit the post
+- DONE Implement the modal window to edit the post
-- Implement logic to save in database the changes made to the post and its comment section
+- DONE Implement logic to save in database the changes made to the post and its comment section
-- add a call to refresh the posts list after saving the changes in the edited post
+- DONE Add a call to refresh the posts list after saving the changes in the edited post

 #### Delete a post and refresh list